The Edited Baby Registry 2019

 12. Changing Mat - I simplified our in home and diaper bag changing set up to just a portable Gathre leather micro mat for each and a container of wipes.
 I hide the mat, wipes and diapers in a canvas bin in the living room for easy access and change baby on the couch or the floor.
 A second mat is folded up small in the diaper bag.
 The system works wonderfully for us and would highly recommend this simple space saving option.
 I never felt I was missing out on a change table and was happy to not store a larger change pad.
 The gathre mats look great over a year later and are easy to clean.

 13. Diaper Cream - While not technically gear I have edited many of the care products for babies out of our home and cling to a few crucial choices that serve multiple purposes and wanted to share.
 The overachiever by k'pure naturals is an all natural diaper cream that can be used for many topical skin treatments.
-I've used it on dry skin, chapped lips, scrapes and the little jar lasts so long.

 14. Nose Frida - I wouldn't have considered this an essential the first time around but second babies are constantly sick and being able to relieve some discomfort and help them breathe got this on the list (even as nauseating as the process is) (link here).